canelhasmateus/diamond/vault/reference/HSTS.md

     .
 If the https connection can't be stablished, for whatever reason, the connection must be terminated , without any user recourse.

 Problems:
     .
-Since it is time-limited, it is sensitive to attacks involving time shifting the vicitim computer, such as using false NTP Packets.
+Since it is [[time-limited]], it is sensitive to attacks involving time shifting the vicitim computer, such as using false [[NTP]] Packets.
     .
 Since the header must be supplied during the firsrt visit, the victim is still vulnerable if it hasn't visited that domain before.

 References: